Solar Hot Dog Cooker

 - Turn the hot dog every so often to cook it evenly.
 Enjoy!

-The focus of the parabola is located at the coordinates (0, 7.14), which is 7.14 units (inches or centimeters, depending on what graph paper you used) above the vertex (bottom) of the parabola’s curve.
+The focus of the parabola is located at the coordinates (0, 7.14), which is 7.14 units (or inches) above the vertex (bottom) of the parabola’s curve.

 Placing the hot dog at the focus in the sun will result in a cooked (and ready to eat!) hot dog.